Subcontractor Payment Rights:

 - How to Serve a Payment Withholding Request?

-- Principal Contractor and the Payment Withholding Requests
+- When the Principal Contractor Receives the Requests

 - How to Get Payment Under Contractors Debt Act?

-- What You Can Do When the Contractor Refuses to Pay the Subcontractor
+- When the Contractor Refuses to Pay the Subcontractor

 Who is the Principal Contractor?

 ‘A person by whom money is or becomes payable to the respondent for work carried out or materials supplied by the respondent to the person as part of or incidental to the work or materials that the respondent engaged the claimant to carry out or supply’.

 In short, he is the one who engaged the respondent to do work.